sdiehl/write-you-a-haskell/hindley_milner.md

 known type for an subexpression, we "guess" by putting a fresh variable in its place, collecting constraints about its usage induced by subsequent typing judgements.
-This is the essence of *type inference* in the ML family of languages, that by generation and solving of a class of *unification problems* we can reconstruct the types uniquely from the syntax.
-The algorithm itself is largely the just the structured use of a unification solver,
+This is the essence of *type inference* in the ML family of languages, that by the generation and solving of a class of unification problems we can reconstruct the types uniquely from the syntax.
+The algorithm itself is largely just the structured use of a unification solver,

 However full type inference leaves us in a bit a bind, since while the problem of inference is tractable within this simple language and trivial extensions